-Runway Safety Area (RSA) - The RSA is a graded area surrounding and upon which the runway surface is constructed and intended to enhance the safety of airplanes in the event of an unintended excursion from the runway's paved surface.
-For ARC C-II runways with approach visibility minimums of /4 statute miles or higher, the standard RSA dimension is 500 feet wide extending 1,000 feet beyond the stop-end of the runway.
+Runway Safety Area (RSA) - The RSA is a graded area surrounding the runway which is intended to enhance the safety of airplanes in the event of an unintended excursion from the runway's paved surface.
+For ARC C-II runways with approach visibility minimums of 3/4 statute miles or higher, the standard RSA dimension is 500 feet wide extending 1,000 feet beyond the stop-end of the runway.
 However, the current width of Runway 1-19 RSA is 400 feet.
-This 400-foot RSA width for Runway 1-19 is permitted in accordance with FAA Advisory Design Circular 150/5300-13, Change 10 for ARC C-I and C-II runways.
+This 400-foot RSA width for Runway 1-19 is permitted in accordance with FAA Advisory Design Circular 150/5300-13, Change 15 for ARC C-I and C-II runways.
 For ARC C-III the RSA must be 500-feet wide.